 If you have a dependent child (a child aged under 16, or aged 16-19 if part of your family for benefit claims) who gets DLA, you will be exempt from the ‘benefit cap’.

-If you live in England and have a two-year-old who gets DLA, this should mean they qualify for 15 hours a week free early years education and childcare.
+If you live in England and have a two-year-old who gets DLA, this should mean they qualify for 15 hours a week of free Early Years education and childcare.

 See gov.uk for more details.

-Low income families who have a child on DLA can apply for the Warm Home Discount scheme.
-This is a rebate of £140 on your winter fuel bill.
+Low-income families receiving certain means-tested benefits and who have a child on DLA can apply for the Warm Home Discount scheme.
+This is a rebate of £150 on your winter fuel bill.